icoman/AdminConsole/README.md

 If you start app without config file, a default config will be created.
 I write in config file Windows credentials and SQL credentials, to help me to administrate computers.

-Feel free to use this software in source code or binary form for any kind of purposes, both personal and commercial use.
+Feel free to use this software in source code or binary form for any kind of purpose, including both personal and commercial use.

 The source must be compiled under SharpDevelop: http://www.icsharpcode.net/OpenSource/SD/Default.aspx